About the Metrics

 RAL (Reward Attribution Lift, ETH-eq)

-ExpectedHP = mean(past hp)
+ExpectedHP = mean(past hp) (league-aware hp as used for reward splits)

 Expected = DeckRewardₙethEq × ExpectedHP

-RAL = HeroRewardₙethEq − Expected
+RALₙ = HeroRewardₙethEq − Expected

 Consistency (σ, CV)

-Steadiness of hero tournament scores.
+Steadiness of the hero’s tournament scores.

 σ = stdev(last m tournament scores)